BarryLiuCQ/RoboND-Kinematics-Project/README.md

 * Gazebo was crashing frequently however I was able to get better stability when I updated it to the 7.9 release. `killall gzserver` was very handy to clear stuck process after a crash.

-* when compliling using `catkin_make` I used to get error "cannot convert to bool" error I resolved it by adding `static_cast<bool>()`. [see this ](https://robotics.stackexchange.com/questions/14801/catkin-make-unable-to-build-and-throws-makefile138-recipe-for-target-all-fa)
+* when compliling using `catkin_make` I used to get error "cannot convert to bool".
+I resolved it by adding `static_cast<bool>()`. [see this ](https://robotics.stackexchange.com/questions/14801/catkin-make-unable-to-build-and-throws-makefile138-recipe-for-target-all-fa)

 * Slowness of the forward and inverse kinematics was one of the issues I faced at the initial stage of the code writing/testing.
 I was able to improve performance by removing unwanted sympy "simplify" calls then further improve it by pre-calculating some of the equations that are having constants.